 Choosing the right ecommerce content management system (CMS) for your storefront is essential.
 Not only does it influence what you’re able to do, but it also allows you to set expectations in terms of development costs and timeframes.
 But with CMS choices now more diverse than ever before, picking the correct solution can be difficult.

-Two applications you’ll be introduced to early on are Magento (now referred to as Adobe Commerce) and WooCommerce.
+Two applications you’ll be introduced to early on are Magento (now referred to as Adobe Commerce) and WooCommerce (ecommerce for WordPress).
 An impressive number of stores use both.
 According to BuiltWith, WooCommerce is used by more than 5 million stores, while Magento is used by more than 182,000.
 Deciding between WooCommerce vs. Magento can be a tricky process.
 Both offer flexible feature sets that can be expanded easily with extensions, and supportive communities back both.

 So, which is better: WooCommerce or Magento?